2006 United States House of Representatives elections in Mississippi: District 4

 Democrat Gene Taylor, the incumbent, faced Republican Randall McDonnell.
 This district, heavily devastated by Hurricane Katrina, covers the Mississippi Gulf Coast and inland areas directly north of it.
-While the district leans Republican, conservative Democrat Taylor has comfortably won since winning in a 1989 special election caused by the death of freshman congressman Larkin Smith (R).
+While the district leans Republican, conservative Democrat Taylor had comfortably held the seat since winning in a 1989 special election caused by the death of freshman Republican congressman Larkin Smith.
 McDonnell is an accountant and ran against Taylor in 1998 and 2000.